comunica/Article-SSWS2020-AMF/content/evaluation.md

 In-band vs out-band has no effect.
 However, for clients that don't use AMF, this _will_ have an impact.
 Suggestion: do everything out-band.
 The main bulk of requests are paged TPFs in any case, AMF is only a small subset.
 {:.todo}

+Server-side AMF filter caching has no significant effect when a HTTP cache is used.
+{:.todo}